andybyers21/notes.ajb.app/notes/A Customised Approach to Asset Allocation.md

 ---
 layout: note
-title: A Customised Approach to Asset Allocation
+title: A Customized Approach to Asset Allocation
 parent: Wealth Creation
-nav_exclude: true
+grand_parent: Home
 ---

-# A Customised Approach to Asset Allocation
+# A Customized Approach to Asset Allocation

 In reality, the type of assets you own should be matched to what you personally need to accomplish.
 The design of your portfolio must be based on your specific needs.
 Another priority is to create a customized game plan that minimizes your fees and tax liabilities. **A one-size-fits-all approach to asset allocation can be disastrous.**